Introduction

 Note down the Usage values incase if you are going to use these values if you will be using these option values in the script/application.

-Next comes the interesting part/creative part of rundeck.
+Next comes the interesting part/creative part of Rundeck.
 There will be multiple options which you can select.

 Script – Execute an inline script